aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 analīzes šūnā (1 ha)

 **Procedure:** Directly derived from the [Soil chemistry](#Ch04.07.01).
-Processed with the workflow `egvtools::downscale2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border and `smooth = FALSE` to keep as original values as reasonable (there is bilinear interpolation involved when projecting from 500 m to 100 m resolution of different CRS).
+Processed using the workflow `egvtools::downscale2egv()` with `fill gaps = TRUE`, performing inverse distance weighted (power = 2) filling of gaps at the border and `smooth = FALSE`.
+This is done to preserve the original values as much as possible (bilinear interpolation is involved when projecting from a 500 m resolution to a 100 m resolution in a different CRS).
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r